Top of Page

 Biomarker Discovery

-Discovering new biomarkers using
+Discovering new biomarkers using Imaging Mass Cytometry

 Biomarkers are currently used in research and in clinical practice, yet few are used to predict a clinical therapeutic outcome consistently and accurately.
 This is particularly true for cancer and other diseases with high tumor heterogeneity and broad cellular signatures, where classification at an individual level may be confounding.
-Imaging Mass Cytometry™ (IMC)™ can uncover novel phenotypes and identify therapeutic targets that may be relevant to developing biomarkers and future treatment strategies.
+Imaging Mass Cytometry™ (IMC)™ technology can uncover novel phenotypes and identify therapeutic targets that may be relevant to developing biomarkers and future treatment strategies.

-Cardiovascular Immunology
+Cardiovascular immunology

-With over 2,000 publications and 200 clinical trials, CyTOF® flow cytometry and tissue imaging can be used for a variety of immune and non-immune related diseases.
+With over 2,000 publications and 200 clinical trials, CyTOF™ flow cytometry and tissue imaging can be used for a variety of immune and non-immune related diseases.
 Here we narrow in on an emerging area for high-parameter cytometry.

 Truly understanding cardiovascular disease, a leading cause of death globally, requires single-cell technology that enables unprecedented exploration of a complex cellular landscape.

-Read about how high-plex imaging uncovers spatial biology insights in cardiology disease
+Read about how high-plex imaging uncovers spatial biology insights in cardiology disease →

-See a selection of publications featuring leading-edge cardiovascular research using Standard BioTools™ technology.
+See a selection of publications featuring leading-edge cardiovascular research using Standard BioTools™ technology. →

 Potential indicative immunotherapy biomarker in melanoma

-Martinez-Morilla and colleagues demonstrated the use of IMC to quantitatively measure 25 markers to simultaneously generate data from tumor, stroma, T cells, B cells and macrophages.
-Using IMC with biopsy samples from metastatic melanoma patients who received immunotherapy, the team discovered a compelling biomarker potentially indicative of treatment response in melanoma.
+Martinez-Morilla and colleagues demonstrated the use of IMC systems to quantitatively measure 25 markers to simultaneously generate data from tumor, stroma, T cells, B cells and macrophages.
+Using IMC technology with biopsy samples from metastatic melanoma patients who received immunotherapy, the team discovered a compelling biomarker potentially indicative of treatment response in melanoma.

 Answering key questions about the role of CAFs in lung cancer

-In her webinar, Handan Xiang, PhD, describes how she and the team at Merck use IMC studies to understand cancer-associated fibroblasts in tumor stroma.
+In her webinar, Handan Xiang, PhD, describes how she and the team at Merck use IMC studies to understand cancer-associated fibroblasts (CAFs) in tumor stroma.
 Learn how this research illuminated a possible therapeutic path that could potentially reverse a CAF-mediated immunosuppressive microenvironment.

 Novel signaling networks identified through IMC and transcriptomics data integration

-The use of IMC enabled researchers to uncover the heterogeneity of cellular phenotypes and cell-to-cell interactions in the tumor microenvironment of high-grade serous ovarian cancer to understand which interactions might influence patient survival.
+The use of IMC technology enabled researchers to uncover the heterogeneity of cellular phenotypes and cell-to-cell interactions in the tumor microenvironment of high-grade serous ovarian cancer to understand which interactions might influence patient survival.
 Learn about the pipeline used to generate PhenoGraph clusters for cell density and neighborhood analysis along with correlating the IMC phenotype with a gene expression profile.

 Unique expression signatures in Hodgkin lymphoma aid in the development of novel biomarkers

 Scientists aim to unravel the very complex tumor microenvironment (TME) of Hodgkin lymphoma by deciphering the unique immune cell architecture of the TME and for the first time unveil its phenotype.
-They pair IMC with single-cell transcriptome analysis and suggest implications for the development of novel therapies, including rational combinations and predictive biomarker development.
+They pair IMC systems with single-cell transcriptome analysis and suggest implications for the development of novel therapies, including rational combinations and predictive biomarker development.

 Customer Stories